Ultimate Guide To WordPress RSS

 WP RSS Aggregator

-WP RSS Aggregator is a comprehensive RSS feed importer and auto blogging WordPress plugin with extended functionality with a number of premium add-ons.
+WP RSS Aggregator is a comprehensive RSS feed importer and autoblogging plugin for WordPress with a number of premium add-ons for extended functionality.

-For example, the Feed to Post add-on allows you to autoblog by importing RSS feeds directly into posts.
+For example, the Feed to Post extension allows you to import RSS feeds directly into your WP posts.

 For more details, go here: